React Native vs. native iOS with Swift: Clash of the Titans

 Mobile app developers can take advantage of some handy testing methods in React Native.
 Apps built in this technology can be tested from the component to functional test level via interactive testing methods such as ReactTestUtils, Jest, and Jasmine (for unit testing), and Mocha.
 Moreover, React Native supports most of the test automation frameworks.

-Testing is just as smooth in Swift, which supports many automated testing frameworks – with the XCTest framework, which is popular for UI tests.
+When comparing React Native vs Swift, it turns out that testing is just as smooth in Swift, which supports many automated testing frameworks – with the XCTest framework, which is popular for UI tests.

 Third-party libraries and APIs